Words, when at their best, should be seducing you.

 Clichés are ultimately for lazy writers.
 You don’t want to be seen as someone who doesn’t care about their copy or has a limited vocabulary.

-True, creating new copy IS hard – but it doesn’t have to be, if you can have fun with it.
+True, creating new copy is hard to do.
+But it doesn’t have to be, if you can have fun with it.

 Look for phrases no one else is using.
 Develop your own way of explaining things.
-Use clichés to help share with your readers all the amazing, interesting facts about your business and how it will help them.
+Use clichés to help share with your readers all the amazing, interesting facts about your business and how you can help them succeed.